rickapps/dots-game/README.md

 Javascript functions to communicate with the server, manage local storage, and other non-UI related functions.

 ### jsconstants.html:
 This is where Flask jinja code passes values to javascript.
-The file also contains other javascript constants in all script files.
+The file defines all global javascript constants.

 ### main.py
 The Flask route.
 Entry point for the server.